isabella232/partner-center-pr.nl-nl/partner-center/announcements/2020-december.md

 ### <a name="impacted-audience"></a>Beïnvloede doelgroep

-IT-beheerders, IT-besluitvormers, chief information officers en eindgebruikers
+IT-beheerders, IT-besluitvormers, Chief Information Officers en eindgebruikers

 ### <a name="details"></a>Details